suweyba1/Unity-Project/README.md

 - The zombie moves towards the nearest survivor while avoiding obstacles, adjusting speed based on terrain (beach or normal land).
 - The zombie attacks survivors nearest to it, dealing damage to them.
 - If the zombie dies, it respawns at a random position on the map.

+This project is intended for educational purposes only.
+Unauthorized use, reproduction, or submission as coursework is strictly prohibited.